wmeints/effective-llm-applications/manuscript/02-essential-llmops-knowledge.md

 picture.
 You must plan some things out for yourself before you start building.
 Learning how to send a prompt to an LLM is one thing, but knowing how to manage the lifecycle of an LLM-based application is another.
 And you need both to be successful.

-This chapter will help you understand the basic operations of building and hosting LLM-based applications in greater detail.

 We'll cover the following topics: